-1) Chian Yew Ah Teck (also called Carl Ah Teck) - Executive Chairman
+1) Chian Yew Ah Teck (also called Carl Ah Teck) - Executive Chairman (passed away in April 2020)

-Carl holds a first class degree in Civil Engineering from Lancaster University and an MPhil.
+Carl held a first class degree in Civil Engineering from Lancaster University and an MPhil.
 Degree in Soil Mechanics from the University of Cambridge.
 After university, he joined consulting firm Sir Alexander Gibb and Partners in Mauritius.
-He is a registered professional engineer.
-He has also attended several executive management programs at NUS/Stanford University, London Business School and INSEAD.
+He was a registered professional engineer.
+He had also attended several executive management programs at NUS/Stanford University, London Business School and INSEAD.

-After 5 years with Sir Alexander Gibb, where he held various positions in both the design office and on site for major projects, he founded Gamma Construction Co Ltd in 1987 which has subsequently acquired Randabel & Sons Ltd (now known as Gamma-Civic Ltd).
+After 5 years with Sir Alexander Gibb, where he held various positions in both the design office and on site for major projects, he founded Gamma Construction Co Ltd in 1987 which had subsequently acquired Randabel & Sons Ltd (now known as Gamma-Civic Ltd).